commercialhaskell/stack/doc/GUIDE.md

 command which needs the configuration file.
 The warning can be disabled by editing the configuration file and removing it.

-#### Using a specific resolver
+#### Using a specific snapshot

-Sometimes you may want to use a specific resolver for your project instead of `stack init` picking one for you.
-You can do that by using `stack init --resolver <resolver>`.
+Sometimes you may want to use a specific snapshot for your project instead of `stack init` picking one for you.
+You can do that by using `stack init --resolver <snapshot>`.

-You can also init with a compiler resolver if you do not want to use a snapshot.
+You can also init with a compiler snapshot if you do not want to use a Stackage snapshot.
 That will result in all of your project's dependencies being put under the `extra-deps` section.

 #### Installing the compiler